 A: You certainly can!
 In fact, an iPad is one of the best tablets you can draw on, without owning a drawing tablet.
 With a selection of apps, you can turn your iPad into a super handy drawing tablet that allows you to work with Photoshop and not one of its many limitations, as well as provide enough in-app tools to make it feel like you’re using an actual drawing tablet.

-However, due to them not being designed as a drawing app could hinder your work.
-You’ll miss out on customizable keys, have to buy a stylus, and it might also get bogged down with other files on the iPad.
+However, them not being designed as a drawing app could hinder your work.
+You’ll miss out on customizable keys, have to buy a stylus, and might also get bogged down with other files on the iPad.
 If you have one, then try it out, but don’t expect it to offer anything as good as the real thing.

 Q: What is the best drawing app?

 A: There are many, many different drawing apps available.
 Some are very, very good, while others are not so good at all.
-Some will work on iOS, some will work on Windows, others will work on both platforms.
+Some will work on iOS, some will work on Windows, and others will work on both platforms.
 These include the likes of Adobe, Astropad, Sketchbook Pro, and Krita, which are all excellent, and you’ll struggle to find any artist that doesn’t use at least one of these.
 Many of them will require a paid subscription, but there are others that are available for free, so if you’re just starting out or want to play around first, then these are an easy, stress-free way to start.